- About Us

 The steps a Designated Safeguard Lead might take are:

 Social Care are first, and foremost, a protective and supportive agency – they seek to support families to ensure that young people are kept safe.
 It is with this in mind that a Designated Safeguard Lead might refer to social Care.

-If you are a student at Mossbourne Victoria Park Academy and feel that you or a peer is unsafe or at risk, or need more support in anyway, you should:
+If you are a student at Mossbourne Victoria Park Academy and feel that you, or a peer need support you should:

 Safeguarding for Parent/s or Carer/s